• Skip to primary navigation

 • The government shutdown.

-I wouldn’t be surprised if this shutdown, combined with the upcoming debate on the fiscal cliff, send the economy into an official recession.
+I wouldn't be surprised if this shutdown, combined with rising inflation, send the economy into an official recession.
 As such, investors should brace for the possibility of a recession.

 This means several things: